Taking Risk When Dying

 400 words 2 minutes

-In the beginning most startups are like fatally ill patients.
+In the beginning, most startups are like fatally ill patients.
 They are companies without a business.